sparrowappsco/bitbuddy/privacy.md

 If you experience a crash, Apple may send device-related information to us, Sparrow Apps, to help better understand the cause of the crash, and how to fix it.
 This information may include the device model, software (iOS/iPadOS) version, app version, the date and time, and the action that led to the crash.

-## Third-Party Advertisements
-Bit Buddy features the use of third-party advertisements in select portions of the app.
-These advertisements are implemented in a way that does not affect the performance of the app, nor do they hinder the appearance/functionality of anything within the app.
-Advertisements are provided by Google Admob, a mobile advertising platform designed by Google.
-These advertisements collect various forms of information from your device.
-To show advertisements that are relevant to you, Admob uses the device's advertising ID to serve personalized ads based on the user's interests.
-Users can read more about Google Admob's policies by following this link: https://policies.google.com/privacy

-Users have the option to remove these advertisements from Bit Buddy by purchasing "Ad-Free," an in-app purchase provided to users via the App Store.
-If purchased, your device will no longer be served third-party advertisements, and the forms of information collected above will cease to occur.

 ## Privacy & Security
 Bit Buddy, and the information stored within, live entirely on your device.
 There is no cloud or third-party storage connection.